bahrus/xtal-element/README.md

 },
 ```

-To avoid this nuisance, we can specify that any propAction depending on this property should not be applied until the property is not falsy:
+To avoid this nuisance, we can specify that *any and all* propActions depending on this property should not be executed until the property is not falsy:

 ```JavaScript
 domCache: {